17 Top-Rated Tourist Attractions in Georgia

 Trails are suitable for all skill and experience levels and lead to park highlights including Anna Ruby Falls and Brasstown Bald, the highest point in Georgia.
 You can also drive to within 0.6 miles of the summit and follow a walking path to the viewing platform.

-The World of Coca-Cola uses colorful and entertaining exhibits to illustrate the drink's history and its development into the iconic drink recognized all over the world.
+Today, the World of Coca-Cola uses colorful and entertaining exhibits to illustrate the drink's history and its development into the iconic drink now recognized all over the world.
 You'll find vintage posters and displays along with an astonishing variety of advertising and Coke logo items.

-The newest exhibit, Scent Discovery, lets you test your own sense of smell and the origins of various fragrances, as it explores how the nose senses different aromas.
+A highlight is the newest exhibit, Scent Discovery.
+This fascinating interactive exhibit lets you test your own sense of smell and the origins of various fragrances as it explores how the nose senses different aromas.

 Address: 121 Baker Street NW, Atlanta, Georgia

-The Civil Rights Movement gallery portrays the fight for equality in the 1950s and 1960s, immersing visitors in the sights and sounds through interactive displays that bring to life the individuals who worked to overcome the Jim Crow laws and secure equal rights for all.
+Your journey begins in the Civil Rights Movement gallery which portrays the fight for equality in the 1950s and 1960s, immersing you in the sights and sounds through interactive displays that bring to life the individuals who worked to overcome the Jim Crow laws and secure equal rights for all.

 Address: 100 Ivan Allen Jr Blvd NW, Atlanta, Georgia

-Located just a short drive from downtown Columbus on the edge of the massive Fort Benning military base, the National Infantry Museum and Soldier Center features 190,000 square feet of space that's crammed full of fascinating exhibits and artifacts related to the United States Army.
+When America wants to celebrate its military, it certainly doesn't pull any punches.
+Located just a short drive from downtown Columbus on the edge of the massive Fort Benning military base, the huge National Infantry Museum and Soldier Center features 190,000 square feet of space crammed full of fascinating exhibits and artifacts related to the men and women of the United States Army.

 Other highlights include a large-screen movie theater, combat simulators, a parade ground, and original WWII-era buildings from Fort Benning.
 If you've got time, check out the Heritage Trail that circles the 155-acre site.
 Guided tours are available, and a gift shop and restaurant are located on-site.